 The keyword search is a less precise (Google-like) search that will often be useful when you are not sure about the correct subject heading.
 It will also help you find additional books you are interested in.
 Looking at the subject headings for the titles found in a keyword search can help you refine your search.

 Note: Both subject and keyword searches have their strengths.
-For a thorough search, use them both.
+For a thorough search, use both.

 Where do I find the actual books?

-Most books (and journals) on German literature are shelved in the PT section of the call numbers (Stack Level 6) .
-Books and journals on German language tend to be in the PF section ( Stack Level 4).
-For other call numbers, consult the Baker/Berry Library stacks guide (in paper at the information or reference desk or available from the library catalog).
+Most books (and journals) on German literature are shelved in the PT section of the call numbers (Stacks Level 6).
+Books and journals on German language tend to be in the PF section (Stacks Level 4).
+For other call numbers, consult the Baker/Berry Library Stacks Guide (in paper at the information or reference desk or available from the library catalog).

 Help!
 The book I need is checked out or missing.